asuengineering/asu-labs-theme/README.md

 - The accordion panel in the main navigation that contains the current page will now be open by default.
 - Enhancements to the mobile menu were introduced in this release.

+#### Version 1.4.1

+- Includes a fix for the default page template and the assigned featured image.
+- Adds support for additional custom post types to be featured and displayed correctly on the home page.
+- Removes displayed date on `page.php`.

 ### Version 1.3

 - Includes new ASU header and footer modules.
 Updated both elements to v4.8.